billwear/maas-docs/maas-in-thirty-minutes-5360.md

 The internal network is 10.10.10.0/24.
 Take note of the other IP address; you will need it in the following steps.
 In the above output, that IP address is **`10.97.28.47`**.
 Later on, we will refer to this IP as **`<MAAS IP>`**, and you will need to replace it with yours.

-Great work!
+Great work.
 Now you're ready to try out MAAS.

 <h2>Log into MAAS</h2>